locationtech/geomesa/docs/user/kafka/install.rst

 .. warning::

-    The GeoMesa Kafka GeoServer plugin requires the use of GeoServer
+    The GeoMesa Kafka GeoServer plugin is tested against GeoServer
     |geoserver_version| and GeoTools |geotools_version|.

 As described in section :ref:`geomesa_and_geoserver`, GeoMesa implements a